vitaly-t/read-ini/README.md

 ### Global Sections

 Section name `global` is reserved (case-insensitive), to inject variables into the global scope from anywhere inside an INI file.
-The same happens for any section with `global` as alias.
+The same works for any section with `global` as alias.